Merzasphor/MWSE/docs/source/lua/type/tes3creature.rst

     Read-only.
 The number of clones that exist of this actor.

 `deleted`_ (`boolean`_)
+    Read-only.
 The deleted state of the object.

 `disabled`_ (`boolean`_)
+    Read-only.
 The disabled state of the object.

 `equipment`_ (`tes3iterator`_)
     Read-only.
 The items currently equipped to the actor.